 However many policies have a much more stringent cover criteria so you need to check whether your car qualifies for each policy you look at and exclude those it doesn't from your comparison.

 As a car warranty is a type of insurance there will usually be an excess to pay should you need to make a claim.

 However, how much you will have to pay can vary substantially from policy to policy so you need to ensure you are happy with the minimum excess on your policy before you sign up.

 Remember, the lower you set your excess the more expensive your warranty is likely to be, yet there is no point in opting for cheap car warranty cover to save money if you can't afford to pay the excess should you need to claim.

-Once you’ve decided what specific features you'd like your car warranty insurance to cover and excluded warranty insurance providers that don’t give you the cover you need, you should look for the cheapest suitable warranty cover for your vehicle.
+Once you've decided what specific features you'd like your car warranty to cover and excluded providers that don't give you the cover you need, you should look for the cheapest suitable cover for your vehicle.

-You can compare standard and extended car warranty prices using our car warranty comparison table to find the best car warranty for you for the lowest price.
+You can do a standard and extended car warranty comparison using our car warranty comparison table to find the best car warranty for you for the lowest price.

 Buying a new set of wheels, especially second hand, can be risky which is why it's often worth getting a warranty to protect yourself from hefty repair costs should something go wrong.
 Here's how to find a warranty that will pay out when you need it to.